vvnserrao/Personal_Finance_Tracker/README.md

 - **Limitations**:
   - The application does not support multi-currency management.
   - Some advanced security features for sensitive financial data may need to be added in future updates.

-This README should cover all essential details and give potential users and contributors a clear understanding of the project and its capabilities.
-Would you like to make any further adjustments?